-The School of Politics & IR is happy to host visiting academics and independently-funded research fellows who would like to work with our staff on areas of mutual research interest.
+The School of Politics and International Relations welcomes independently-funded Post-Doc and research fellows who would like to work with our staff on areas of mutual research interest.
 For details on our main areas of research, see here.
-Any potential applicants for the College’s various fellowship schemes should contact the Research Manager, in the first instance, with any enquiries.
+Any potential applicants for the various fellowship schemes should contact the Research Manager, in the first instance, with any enquiries.

 Independently-funded Post-Docs and Research Fellows

-For more information on funding organisations, see the following links:
+For more information on current and future funding opportunities, see the following links:

 Independent Social Research Foundation - No calls currently open.
 Expected to open in January 2019.

-If you are interested in applying for any of the above, please contact the Research Manager, Alex Challis, at firstname.lastname@example.org or on +44 (0)20 7882 5829.
+If you are interested in applying for any of the above, please contact the Research Manager, Lisa Pilgram, at email@example.com or on +44 (0)20 7882 5829.